-After a 13 hour flight from San Francisco, my travel buddy and I landed in New Zealand.
-After trying to come to terms with the fact that we had set off on Monday and arrived on Wednesday, skipping out Tuesday, we found our shuttle into Auckland which took us to the Nomads Hostel.
+After a 13 hour flight from San Francisco, the Gap Year Buddy and I landed in New Zealand.
+After trying to come to terms with the fact that we had set off on a Monday and arrived on a Wednesday – skipping out an entire day – we found our shuttle bus into Auckland, which took us to the Nomads Hostel.

-Our night wasn’t quite as cultural as perhaps it should have been.
+Our first night in Auckland wasn’t quite as cultural as perhaps it should have been.
 We went to an internet cafe, then bought Domino’s pizza and ate it in front of WWF.
-Afterwards, we headed to the hostel bar for a much needed Southern Comfort and coke- we had been deprived of our favourite drinks as under-21s in America.
-Sadly, my drink came out a lot more expensive than my friend’s gin and tonic and so began my love affair with gin.
+Afterwards, we headed to the hostel bar for a much needed Southern Comfort and coke – we had been deprived of our favourite drinks as under-21s in America.
+Sadly, my drink came out a lot more expensive than my friend’s gin and tonic and so it was after this moment that my love affair with gin began.

-The morning began with relaxing on the sun deck at the hostel before meeting at The Fat Camel bar for our day trip to one of the islands.
-We set out on a bus, over the bridge and up to an old army barracks where we found great views of the bay, the city and the dormant volcanoes nearby.
-We then had a BBQ before going to the village of Devonport but there wasn’t too much to do so we just treated ourselves to a cup of tea and a rest on the beach.
+The next morning began with some relaxing on the sun deck at the hostel before meeting at The Fat Camel bar for a day trip organised by Nomads.
+We set out on a bus, over a bridge and up to an old army barracks where we found great views of the bay below, the city and the dormant volcanoes nearby.
+We then had a BBQ before going to the village of Devonport but there wasn’t too much to do there so we just treated ourselves to a cup of tea and a rest on the beach.

-Our hostel- Turtle Cove– was really nice and we had a homemade dinner of spaghetti bolognese before settling down with tea on the sofa in front of the TV before getting an early night so we would feel slightly more fresh for the next day.
+Our hostel – Turtle Cove – was really nice and we had a homemade dinner of spaghetti bolognese before settling down with tea on the sofa in front of the TV.
+Spending a day on a bus, driving along lots of winding mountain roads, after our bar crawl the night before, hadn’t left us feeling great, so we got an early night so we’d feel slightly more fresh the next day.